codewars/docs/content/authoring/kata/create-first-kata.md

 The preloaded code block is an optional feature that you can use if you need it.
 The code from the preloaded snippet cannot be edited by the user, but it's available for all other snippets (solution and tests) to use.
 Its useful for when you want to load some code that mimics an API that your kata is based around.
 Its also useful if you want to define some code that needs to be used within the solution, but shouldn't be editable within the solution itself.
 For example, it can contain classes or constants which should be common for both solution and tests.

-Working with preloaded code is sometimes tricky, and that's why a set of [guidelines](/authoring/guidelines/preloaded/) related to this particular snipped is created.
+Working with preloaded code is sometimes tricky, and that's why a set of [guidelines](/authoring/guidelines/preloaded/) related to this particular snipped has been created.

 #### Test Cases

 The **Test Cases** editor is used to write submission tests: code that will validate the kata solution.
-Tests are not visible to the user, and the user solution needs to pass them to consider the kata completed.
-Every language on Codewars is set up to provide you with a testing framework, which you can use to write test cases, organize them into groups, and assert on tested conditions.
+Tests are not visible to the user, and the user solution needs to pass them for the kata to be considered completed.
+Every language on Codewars is set up to provide you with a testing framework which you can use to write test cases, organize them into groups, and assert on tested conditions.
 You can find out what testing framework you need to use by visiting the [reference page of your language](/languages/).

 While the old kata are usually lazy and only have a few tests, nowadays if you try to pull off the same trick you'll instantly get yelled at with all the `Needs random tests!!!!!11!1` and your satisfaction rating plummets to 0%.

 The key thing about tests is that a test should perform two things:

 1. Accept all conforming solutions
-2. Reject all non-conforming solutions
+1. Reject all non-conforming solutions

-Some people might think that only point 1 is necessary, which is obviously untrue: test that accepts **everything** is pointless.
-Good tests will let the correct solutions -- *and only* the correct solutions -- pass.
+Some people might think that only point 1 is necessary, but this is not true: tests that accept **everything** are pointless.
+Good tests will let *all* correct solutions -- and *only* correct solutions -- to pass.

 For normal kata, a good set of tests should cover all of these aspects:

 - Test basic functionality
 - Has full coverage (if that's impossible, at least have decent coverage)
 - Cover edge cases thoroughly